Zoom on the Pulsar G10KBN

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to generators of similar power (between 7500 and 8500 W).

-- With a dry weight of 209 pounds, the Pulsar G10KBN finds itself in the expected weight range for generators able to produce between 7500 and 8500 rated watts.
-In terms of weight, one of the champions in their power range is the Dewalt DXGNR8000, standing at just 183 lbs.
+- As its weight is 209 pounds, the Pulsar G10KBN falls in the expected weight range of the devices in the 7500-8500 rated wattage category.
+Regarding dry weight, one of the champions in the same power range is the Dewalt DXGNR8000, with a dry weight of only 183 lbs.

-- Thanks to an impressive running time of around 12 hours at 50% load, the G10KBN benefits from a higher run time than many generators of a similar output.
+- Since the G10KBN boasts with a run time of around 12 hours at 50% load, it can be safely judged as a device of a higher run time than most generators of a comparable output.
 If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Champion 100416, boasting with around 12.5 hours.

-- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
+- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
+For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
 This generator is one of the most fuel efficient models of the aforementioned output range, as its estimated fuel consumption reaches just 0.55 GPH (gallon per hour) at 50% load.

 As you can see from this interactive chart, when compared to other 7500-8500W generators, the Pulsar G10KBN is on the average side of the price range.